rails/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for me based on Ruby on Rails Core Development devbox

 ## Introduction

-This project automates the setup of a development environment for Ruby on Rails core development.
+This project automates the setup of a development environment for Ruby on Rails development.
 This is the easiest way to build a box with everything ready to start hacking on your pull request, all in an isolated virtual machine.

 ## Requirements